yulin6/FishGame-Codebase1/Fish/Planning/referee.md

-    /** Executes an action that is given from the player to the current FishState game by changing
+    /** Executes an action that is given from the player, which will result into a new game state
-     * placement of the penguin, adding of score to the player and the whole fish state.
+     * where the penguin placement is different and the player's score is updated.
      *
      * @return If the action is  valid, then returns the fish state corresponding to the action given.
      * @throws IllegalArgumentException If the action is illegal.